 (a) at the commencement of the period referred to in regulation 20(2) in respect of a statement of corporate intent a House of Parliament is not sitting; and

-(b) the Minister is of the opinion that that House will not sit during that period,
+(b) the Treasurer is of the opinion that that House will not sit during that period,

-the Minister is to transmit a copy of the statement of corporate intent to the Clerk of that House.
+the Treasurer is to transmit a copy of the statement of corporate intent to the Clerk of that House.

 (2) A copy of a statement of corporate intent transmitted to the Clerk of a House is to be taken to have been laid before that House.